graphhopper/directions-api/docs-matrix.md

 ## Limits and Counts

+The cost for one request depends on the number of locations and is documented [here](https://github.com/graphhopper/directions-api/blob/master/FAQ.md).

-One Matrix requests costs `N*M/2` requests.
-Your requests should be under the Matrix API location limit which is calculated as (N+M)/2.
-This maximimum location number cannot exceed a certain number depending on the package, see the pricing in our dashboard.
+One request should not exceed the Matrix API location limit depending on the package, see the pricing in our dashboard.
 If you include out_array=paths the Matrix API location limit is currently 10 regardless of the package.

 ## Example output for the case type=json